m3db/m3/docs/architecture/engine.md

 Once M3DB has retrieved the three blocks from their respective locations in memory / on-disk, it will transmit all of the data back to the client.

 **Note:** Since M3DB nodes return compressed blocks (the M3DB client decompresses them) its not possible to return "partial results" for a given block.
 If any portion of a read requests spans a given block, then that block in its entirety must be transmitted back to the client.
 In practice, this ends up being not much of an issue because of the high compression ratio that M3DB is able to achieve.

-## Caching policies

-Blocks that are still being actively compressed / M3TSZ encoded must be kept in memory until they are sealed and flushed to disk.
-Blocks that have already been sealed, however, don't need to remain in-memory.
-In order to support efficient reads, M3DB implements various caching policies which determine which flushed blocks are kept in memory, and which are not.
-The "cache" itself is not a separate datastructure in memory, cached blocks are simply stored in their respective in-memory datastructures with various different mechanisms (depending on the chosen cache policy) determining which series / blocks are evicted and which are retained.

-### None Cache Policy

-The none cache policy is the simplest.
-As soon as a block is sealed, its flushed to disk and never retained in memory again.
-This cache policy will have the lowest memory consumption, but also the poorest read performance as every read for a block that is already flushed will require a disk read.

-### All Cache Policy

-The all cache policy is the opposite of the none cache policy.
-All blocks are kept in memory until their retention period is over.
-This policy can be useful for read-heavy workloads with small datasets, but is obviously limited by the amount of memory on the host machine.
-Also keep in mind that this cache policy may have unintended side-effects on write throughput as keeping every block in memory creates a lot of work for the Golang garbage collector.

-### Recently Read Cache Policy

-The recently read cache policy keeps all blocks that are read from disk in memory for a configurable duration of time.
-For example, if the Recently Read cache policy is set with a duration of 10 minutes, then everytime a block is read from disk it will be kept in memory for at least 10 minutes.
-This policy can be very effective if only a small portion of your overall dataset is ever read, and especially if that subset is read frequently (I.E as is common in the case of database backing an automatic alerting system), but it can cause very high memory usage during workloads that involve sequentially scanning all of the data.

-Data eviction from memory is triggered by the "ticking" process described in the [background processes section](engine.md#background-processes)

-### Least Recently Used (LRU) Cache Policy

-The LRU cache policy uses an LRU list with a configurable max size to keep track of which blocks have been read least recently, and evicts those blocks first when the capacity of the list is full and a new block needs to be read from disk.
-This cache policy strikes the best overall balance and is the recommended policy for general case workloads.
-Review the comments in `wired_list.go` for implementation details.

 ## Background processes